 Uterine Fibroid Diagnosis at Cleveland Clinic

-We may perform a diagnostic hysteroscopy or a saline infusion sonography to get a clear picture of your pelvic health before creating a treatment plan.
+We may do an ultrasound, diagnostic hysteroscopy, saline infusion sonography or MRI to get a clear picture of your pelvic health before creating a treatment plan.

 A diagnostic hysteroscopy is a quick procedure that can be performed right in the doctor’s office.
 Our team has performed more than 10,000 in-office hysteroscopies, which means we have extensive experience with this technique.